-While Bohol isn’t undiscovered territory, it’s a bit further from the beaten than other Southeast Asian islands in this list.
-On this beautiful island you can find Tarsier, the smallest and shyest monkey in the world.
+While Bohol isn’t far off the beaten track, it’s not as well known as other Southeast Asian islands in this list.
+On this beautiful island, you can find Tarsier, the smallest and shyest monkey in the world.

 Another highlight are the famous Chocolate Hills, which can easily be reached by scooter.
 And if you are looking for the best place to relax, Panglao (connected to Bohol island by bridges) is the place to be.
 Pictured below is Alona beach, where we spent several lazy days…